 5. Schedule downtime

 Be sure to schedule some downtime on your calendar this Christmas season.
-On those days you can just relax with your family, catch up on what you’re behind on, wrap gifts, etc. You’ll also want to play some great Christmas music to promote a peaceful atmosphere.
+On those days you can take a deep breath and just relax with your family, catch up on what you’re behind on, gift wrapping, etc. You’ll also want to play some great Christmas music to help your home feel like Christmas.

 Related: The Ultimate Christmas Planner (digital version)

 I feel like gift-giving can easily become excessive if we’re not careful.
 Before you know it, there’s the party with the Secret Santa gift exchange, family gifts, relative gifts, friend gifts, neighbor gifts, teacher gifts, and co-worker gifts!
 As mentioned above, many Christmas presents are unwanted and we’re just wasting our time and resources.
 It’s time to really cut that Christmas gift list.